 As a cannabis user, it’s nice to know if you can consume your favourite Canadian CBD oil anytime and anywhere, if possible.
 However, it might not be possible in some scenarios, especially if you are travelling.
 This might cause problems since some methods of public transportation may or may not allow specific items.

 Sure, you might be able to avoid this kind of problem if you have a private car.
 But how are you going to deal with international travel?
-Even if CBD gummies in Canada is mostly accepted, we all know both air and sea travel can be strict.
+Even if CBD oil in Canada is mostly accepted, we all know both air and sea travel can be strict.

 That depends.
 It’s allowed if it’s also legal in the place where you’re travelling to.
 If it is allowed in that place, there’s a catch.
 For example, you are only restricted to the ones approved by the U.S. Food and Drug Administration (FDA).
 It has also been announced and approved by the Transportation Security Association (TSA), so you won’t have to explain to airport authorities about the legality of your CBD oil as long as it is FDA-approved.

 That is all possible thanks to the compliance made by TSA to the Agriculture Improvement Act of 2018.
 The said act removed certain hemp and cannabis derivatives that had been allowed by the FDA.
 Those with extremely low counts of tetrahydrocannabinol (THC) are removed from the Controlled Substance Act (which strictly regulates drugs).

 The former act now recognizes the medical usage and benefits of hemp-derived CBD products including CBD oils.
 Products approved under the said act must only contain less than 0.3% THC overall.
 It is done so to avoid the component that can make a person “high”.

 Rules and Regulations of TSA for CBD Oils